Pagliacci Pizza to pay $3.75 million to settle delivery drivers’ class-action lawsuit

 Also at issue in the lawsuit was that drivers were required to pool their tips, which were then split with kitchen staff.
 Galvin said tip pooling is no longer mandatory and drivers can voluntarily select a dollar amount or percentage of a tip to share with the kitchen.
 He said Pagliacci also conducts regular employee surveys to ensure staff are properly paid for the hours they work.

-Pagliacci pays delivery drivers $33 an hour, provides health care and a 401K match, said Galvin, noting drivers typically stay with the company for five years.
+Pagliacci delivery drivers earn $33 an hour, on average, in wages and tips, Galvin said.
+The company provides health care and a 401K match, Galvin said, noting drivers typically stay with the company for five years.
 He said the pay, benefits and employee longevity are all atypical of the restaurant industry.

 Founded in 1979, Pagliacci has 24 locations and all but one of its restaurants is in King County.
 Of the company’s 800 employees, about 340 are delivery drivers, Galvin said.

-Note: Clarification: A previous version of this story referred to the amount Pagliacci Pizza pays its drivers.
-Drivers receive $33 an hour, on average, which includes wages and additional tips, according to Pagliacci Pizza co-owner Matt Galvin.